Archibald Scott (moderator): Life

 In 1876 the University of Glasgow awarded him an honorary doctorate (DD).
 Following the Education (Scotland) Act 1872, Scott was elected onto the First Edinburgh School Board.
 Scott emphasised that a good primary education was futile if a person did not then continue to read.
 He was Chairman of the Edinburgh School Board from 1878 to 1882.

 In 1880 he replaced Rev Robert Horne Stevenson (who resigned in June 1879) as minister of St George's Church on Charlotte Square in Edinburgh's New Town.
 He was then living at 7 Rothesay Place.
 St George's had an even more impressive and affluent congregation than Greenside: incorporating the residents of Charlotte Square, the Moray Estate, Edinburgh's West End and the First New Town.
 His Kirk Session at St George's included Thomas Graham Murray, Sir John Cheyne, his brother Harry Cheyne (Session Clerk) and James McKerrell Brown.

 In 1890 he was living at 16 Rothesay Place, west of the church.

 In 1896 he was elected Moderator of the General Assembly, the highest position in the Church of Scotland.
 He was succeeded in 1897 by Very Rev William Mair.

 He spent from 1895 to 1900 striving to re-unify the Church of Scotland with the Free Church.
 This was largely successful with the merge taking place in 1900.
 However, his later years were overshadowed by the multiple court cases regarding the ownership issues of the churches themselves, mainly caused by the fact that the merge, though substantial, was not complete, and the Free Church continued as a body.
 In many parishes the caused the requirement to build another church.
 This huge cost, within a limited time-frame, almost bankrupted the church.
 Moreover, due to undue optimism, almost all churches were created of a size capable of holding the entire congregation of the parish.
 This resulted in most of the new churches being less than half full.
 The entire affair broke Scott's spirit.

 He was replaced at St Georges by Rev Gavin Lang Pagan (later killed serving as a Chaplain in WW1 at the Battle of Arras (1917)).

 He was in poor health from January 1909 and died in North Berwick on 18 April 1909.
-He was buried in Dean Cemetery in west Edinburgh.
-The grave faces north onto the northmost path in the original cemetery.